Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 Keesling and Wilson \cite{KeeslingWilson1985} proved, that inverse limits of coverings of $n$-tori embed into $\mathbb{R}^{n+2}$.
 Clark and Fokkink \cite{ClarkFokkink2004} gave necessary and sufficient conditions for a regular solenoid over a closed manifold $M_0$ to be topologically embeddable into $M_0 \times \mathbb{R}^2$.
 In the same paper, the authors also considered topological embeddings of regular solenoids into foliated bundles.
 The holonomy action on the fibre of a solenoid is a group action.
 Under certain conditions one can obtain an embedding of a regular solenoid into $M_0 \times \mathbb{R}^2$, so that the product structure on the target space and the bundle structure match.
-By the result of Moise \cite{Moise1977} a homeomorphism of a Cantor subset of $\mR^2$ can be extended to a homeomorphism of $\mR^2$.
-Using that, to each generator of the fundamental group of $M_0$ one can associate a homeomorphism of $\mR^2$.
+By the result of Moise \cite{Moise1977} any homeomorphism of a Cantor subset of $\mR^2$ can be extended to a homeomorphism of $\mR^2$.
+Using that, to each generator of the fundamental group of $M_0$ one can associate a homeomorphism of $\mR^2$ to obtain a group $G \subset {\rm Homeo}(\mR^2)$.
 The homeomorphisms, obtained by such extension, need not satisfy the same relations as the generators of the fundamental group of $M_0$, except when restricted to the embedded fibre.
-Thus the group, acting on $\mR^2$ is a free group.
+Thus the group $G$ acting on the fibre $\mR^2$ of the product $M_0 \times \mR^2$ is a free group.
 The embedding of a solenoid, obtained by this method, is $C^{\infty,0}$.

 Lozano \cite{Lozano2009} used a similar construction, based on the result of Moise, to construct codimension $2$ embeddings of graph matchbox manifolds into a foliated manifold.
-These embeddings are $C^{\infty,0}$.
+The embeddings in \cite{Lozano2009} are $C^{\infty,0}$.
 Hector \cite{Hector2014} states that certain minimal graph matchbox manifolds without holonomy cannot embed into $C^{\infty,0}$ foliations of codimension $1$.
-Our result in Theorem \ref{thm-main3} shows, that $\fM_n$ cannot be embedded into a $C^{\infty,r}$-foliation of a smooth manifold for $r \geq 1$ and for \emph{any} codimension, thus showing that the embeddings of graph matchbox manifolds into differentiable foliations are a lot more subtle than their embeddings into continuous foliations.
+Our result in Proposition \ref{prop-main3} shows, that $\fM_n$ cannot be embedded into a $C^{\infty,r}$-foliation of a smooth manifold for $r \geq 1$ and for \emph{any} codimension, thus showing that the embeddings of graph matchbox manifolds into differentiable foliations are a lot more subtle than their embeddings into continuous foliations.

 Williams \cite{Williams1967,Williams1974} showed that shift maps of generalized solenoids model topologically expanding hyperbolic attractors, and Brown \cite{Brown2010} showed that toral solenoids provide topological models for non-expanding hyperbolic attractors.
 Clark and Hurder \cite{ClarkHurder2010a} constructed embeddings of a certain class of toral solenoids as subsets of $C^{\infty,r}$-foliated manifolds, for $r \geq 1$.